 Speakers from our 2019 conference, Chris Stark, The Committee on Climate Change, Guy Newey Energy Systems Catapult, Sara Vaughan E.ON, Jenni Saunders ex-NEA and Prof Jim Watson, UCL on how we create public support for the changes that will be neccessary to deliver Net Zero.

 BIEE’s Oxford Conference is a biennial research conference that seeks to understand the drivers of change in energy, both positive and negative.
 The conference is aimed at energy analysts, researchers, strategy and policy thinkers from all backgrounds, including industry, academia and research organisations, government, the finance community, NGOs and consultancies.
 BIEE conferences are renowned for the quality of their speakers, for their open, productive discussion and debate and for the diverse range of participants.
-They provide a forum for sharing new thinking and ideas from across the sector.
 It is the mix of people and perspectives that makes this conference distinctive.

 ‘The conference is a fantastic opportunity and melting pot for people in the energy industry, from government from academia from other research organisations.
 One of the real advantages and one of the special features of the BIEE conference is it’s a place where all of those energy interested people come together.
 They learn from each other they spark off each other and they build new networks and new coalitions to help drive the energy sector forward.’

 If you are not a BIEE member and would like to receive information about BIEE conferences please sign up for email updates

 Sponsorship of this conference provides the opportunity to position your company at the forefront of low carbon innovation be it in technology, regulation, thought leadership, service delivery or finance.
 It has proved effective for companies seeking to recruit new talent in the sector.
 It provides access to students and young professionals, and opportunities to build relationships with the academic community to help access the much needed knowledge capital this sector demands.